 Making art is an integral part of who I am, it allows me to achieve a sense of belonging in the world.
-Painting is a way for me to investigate and resolve my place in the areas of time and space in which I occupy.
+Painting is a way for me to investigate and resolve my place in areas of the time and space of which I occupy.

 I see my paintings as a collection of pages from the visual diary of my thoughts, feelings and inspirations.
 I paint textured abstract landscapes, drawing inspiration from my surrounding environment of forestry’s, mountains and nature in general.

 I am sometimes drawn to areas within the landscape that give a sense of fragility, which can often reflect and recall the fragility within humanity itself.
 In nature I look at the contrast between living and fallen trees, the distant thinning tree-line silhouettes and the gaps between where only tree-stumps sometimes remain.
 Being out in the landscape often evokes a wonder that drifts between the relevance of humanity and the purpose of existence, something I often become preoccupied by.
 I often isolate myself in nature as it can open a ‘series of dialogue’ between nature and I, which can recall a sense of bond between humanity and nature itself.
 When I am in my studio this ‘dialogue’ can emerge when I paint as I tie them with my inspirations into my painting, where the narrative emerges.